Category » Happiness

 What Is Happiness and How It Differs from Pleasure

-After defining what is pleasure let’s talk about happiness.
+After defining pleasure, let’s talk about happiness.

 Pleasure is often emotional and physical and depends on the five senses.
 Happiness is different.
 It is an inner sensation that does not depend on the five senses.